-Sr. No Agency Function • Instant access to information related to private security agencies To improve the quality-of-service delivery to the citizen and the quality of the work environment of the PSARA licensing authorities.
+Sr. No Agency Function Instant access to information related to private security agencies To improve the quality-of-service delivery to the citizen and the quality of the work environment of the PSARA licensing authorities.
 14 Directorate Industrial Safety and Health Department (DISH) and Labour Department The Directorate Industrial Safety and Health Department enforces the provisions of Factories Act 1948 and State Factories Rules and the rules made there under to ensure the safety health and welfare of the workers.
 It also plays a significant role in regularizing working hours, working conditions, and reducing the accident and dangerous occurrences in the factories, redressal of the grievances of the workers in respect of Safety Health and Welfare through a set of policies and programs developed by both the Central and State Government.
-Some of the functions of DISH are • Eliminating inequality and discrimination in the workplace • Enhancing occupational health and safety awareness and compliance in the workplace • Workforce and community participation, to employers, employees, workplaces, communities, businesses, and unions; and • Providing policy advice and analysis to government on labour and employment related matters.
-The main activities Directorate Industrial Safety and Health Department are: • To create awareness for Health & Safety amongst workers and factory management through seminars and other programs. • To update with the latest trend department, arrange the Safety Conference every year. • To encourage and appreciate the workers contribution in the industry by Prime Minister's Shram Awards • To facilitate implementation of various welfares schemes for Construction workers. • To conduct required Health & Hygiene Survey in various industrial sectors.
-15 State Forest Departmen t The Andhra Pradesh Forest Department came into existence on 1st Nov.
+Some of the functions of DISH are Eliminating inequality and discrimination in the workplace Enhancing occupational health and safety awareness and compliance in the workplace.
+Workforce and community participation, to employers, employees, workplaces, communities, businesses, and unions; and Providing policy advice and analysis to government on labour and employment related matters.
+The main activities Directorate Industrial Safety amongst workers and factory management through seminars and other programs.
+To create awareness for Health & Safety amongst workers and factory management through seminars and other programs.
+To encourage and appreciate the workers contribution in the industry by Prime Minister's Shram Awards To facilitate implementation of various welfares schemes for Construction workers.
+15 State Forest Departmen t The Andhra Pradesh Forest Department came into existence on 1 st Nov.
 1956 with the formation of a separate state Andhra Pradesh.
-There are 5 territoria circles (Anantapuram, Guntur, Kurnool, Rajahmundry, Visakhapatnam, & Tirupati), 1 wildlife circle and 1 Project Tiger circle in the State.
-As per the Article 48A of the Constitution of India, the department is protecting and improving the environment and safeguarding the forests and wildlife o the State.
+There are 5 territorial circles (Anantapuram, Guntur, Kurnool, Rajahmundry, Visakhapatnam, & Tirupati), 1 wildlife circle and 1 Project Tiger circle in the State.
+As per the Article 48A of the Constitution of India, the department is protecting and improving the environment and safeguarding the forests and wildlife of the State.